A friend in the village told me that she has been to Ohio.

 I was a bit hurt.
 “Where did you go in Ohio?”
 I asked.

 Columbus, Ohio is my hometown.
-Those corny lines about goin' home always make me think of Columbus.
-I am nostalgic for its quaint neighbourhoods, and its funky bars, cafes, and galleries.
+Lyrics about going home always make me think of Columbus.
+I am nostalgic for its neighbourhoods, and its bars, cafes, and galleries.
 But when I was growing up, I couldn’t wait to leave Columbus.
 Opportunities seemed so limited, and I heard the call of the big cities.

 It has been nearly two decades since I lived in Columbus.
 Sometimes I am annoyed being from Ohio is STILL one of my defining characteristics.
 Provincial Ohio and its cornfed jock Midwestern values—I am too sophisticated to be from Ohio!
 (OK, not really.)

 I have a love-hate relationship with Ohio.
 In my teens, Ohio seemed like a battleground in the culture wars.
 Ohio State (which was then the nation's largest university) helped make Columbus a progressive city.
 But at the same time academics and artists were criticized by deeply held pockets of the conservative right, and accused of undermining traditional “family values”.

 Ohio is a state full of contradictions.
 With its industrial and rural regions, Ohio is part Northeast and part South, part booming suburbs and part struggling poverty.
 With a population of 11 million, it can be a Blue State, or a Red State.

 Recently I was upset by a New York Times article about my fellow Ohioan, House Minority Leader John Boehner.
 In the article (“Boehner’s Path to Power Began in Small-Town Ohio”), Mr. Boehner is practically anointed by the New York Times as the next speaker of the House.

 “Can't we just have the election first?”
 I grumbled to myself while I skimmed the article.